karisti/42_minishell/README.md

 # 42_minishell

 ## Description
 This project consists of creating our own little bash.
 A program that can parse a command and execute it with arguments.
+Developed by @gpernas- and @karisti-.

 ### Re-implemented features:
 - Runs executables from an absolute, relative or environment PATH (`/bin/ls` or `ls`), including arguments or options. `'` and `"` work the same as bash, except for multiline commands.